aws-samples/scp-alternative-solution/README.md

 This repository is part of [the Chinese blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/) that guides users through implementing a SCP Alternative Solution for China Region from scratch.

+## ⚠️ Warning

+Please read the [Limitation](#limitation) about the solution before deploying to your production environment.

 Table of Contents
 =================